What is Amazon AWS RDS SQL Server and What is it for?

 HIPAA Eligibility for Amazon RDS for SQL Server

-The AWS Health Insurance Portability and Accountability Act (HIPAA) compliance program have been expanded to include Amazon RDS for SQL Server.
+The AWS Health Insurance Portability and Accountability Act (HIPAA) compliance program has been expanded to include Amazon RDS for SQL Server.

 All Amazon RDS database engines are now HIPAA-eligible.